MicrosoftDocs/azure-dev-docs/articles/terraform/azure-export-for-terraform/select-custom-resources.md

 ---
-title: Exploring customized resource selection and naming using Azure Export for Terraform
+title: Customized resource selection and naming using Azure Export for Terraform
 description: Understand how to customize resource selection and filtering, as well as when to use various methods with Azure Export for Terraform.
 keywords: azure export terraform filtering selection resource naming ms.topic: how-to